 - “Smart home” technology: fixed or wireless technology that can assist us in domestic spaces, community settings and public spaces.

 The training package SMART mainly focuses on delivering ICT for HEALTHY and ICT for BUILT training content for facilitators who would like to engage in the SHAFE economy either as volunteers or as entrepreneurs.
-The SMART training package will help to demonstrate for those facilitators how to use IOT and mobile technology to enable them to support smart healthy ageing at home and in the community.
+The SMART training package will help to demonstrate for those facilitators how to use Internet of Things (IoT) and mobile technology to enable them to support smart healthy ageing at home and in the community.